mootootwo/lox/part-5.md

 I used the Phi character `Φ` because it's low-res representation looks like a little tie-fighter and I thought it was a decent space ship.
 I think I originally saw that idea on some ancient DOS game.
 I also wrote the worlds worst Standard Deviation algorithm to give each one a random vivid (not greyish) paint job.
 I'm much more proud of this than I have any right to be.

+### Entity Updates
+As the tutorial suggested, I managed to move these into the GameMap class and things seem to be good in that regard.

+Instead of assigning a name to them when they are constructed, I allowed Entities to inherit their constructor name for now.
+It will be simple to extend this to support custom names, but this works.

+I did not need to add a `blocksMovement` type property to Actors, since they already share a class with Tiles and they already have the `passable` property.

+### Movement
+I am not happy with cycling through the entity list looking for impassable entities, but I followed that part of the tutorial and implemented it.

+It seems sloppy, and I can imagine that I might have multiple blocking entites per tile in some edge cases.
+I'm over my time budget for this week though, so I've just noted it down as something to do better next time.

-### Stuff
+### Misc stuff
--x move entites so they are stored on the map class
+A bunch of things I didn't do that I wanted to:
 - move entity rendering loop (not entity.draw()) to map class
-- test if entity is on a visible tile before drawing -x make sure that player is passed into entities list -x create a place for NPCs to spawn (this will be docking ports) -- add function to get random unblocked docking port --x add function to get random free tile (for player placement) -x add blocksMovement ability to NPCs (not needed because entites already include "passable" since entities include tiles)
+- test if entity is on a visible tile before drawing
-- add name to NPCs? (tabling this for later)
+- add function to get random unblocked docking port
-- don't know WTF tcod factories do.  hopefully not important.
-- update movement to check if the space being moved to is blocked -- tutorial suggests changing movement action to action with direction
---- movement and bumping would be different actions as children of the directional action -- identify bumping of NPCs and trigger something
--- want to also identify bumping of walls.  tutorial does this with a bump action that determines if we have a wall bump or a melee bump.
+- tutorial suggests changing movement action to action with direction -- movement and bumping would be different actions as children of the directional action -- want to also identify bumping of walls.  tutorial does this with a bump action that determines if we have a wall bump or a melee bump.
 - add something into the engine for the game loop to include NPC turns (lol)
 - want to have ticks and spawn NPCs every n ticks
--x want to colorize NPCs randomly
 - want to assign different movement algorithms to NPCs

 ## [Demo](https://mootootwo.github.io/lox/part-5/)